JustinBilleci/learning-progress/README.md

 *June 6th, 2024*

 Thirty-third Log: I have officially been offered a position at an awesome company and will sign my contract as soon as I receive it.
 Just wanted to update, have a great day!

+*June 8th, 2024*

+Thirty-fourth Log: Contract signed and starting on Monday the 24th of June.
+I am extremely excited to begin this stage in my career and have nothing but high hopes for the future.
+Thank you for reading!